tannerpace/tannerpace/README.md

-- 🔭 I’m currently greatful to be working as a fullstack web devloper.
+- 🔭 I’m currently interested in learning about how lambdas can save money.
-- 🌱 I’m currently learning.... how to center a div,
+- 🌱 I’m currently learning.... about aws s3 select,
 - 😄 Pronouns: ..he/him